AaltoSciComp/scicomp-docs/rse/index.rst

 software more reusable, open, and higher quality.
 It will also have an immense impact on our internal productivity.

-It's easy to request help, anywhere from an initial consultation to longer-term service.
+It's easy to request help, anywhere from an personal consultation, to group seminar and getting started session, to work on a longer-term project.
 Read more below.

 .. note::